 Christmas is a holiday that is meant to be enjoyed all December long.
 There are so many fun family traditions to celebrate the holidays.
-This year, you might not be able to do all of your usual Christmas activities, but there is still a lot of meaningful ways to celebrate Christmas at home.
-Here are 30 Family Christmas Tradition Ideas you can do at home with kids in 2020!
+Here are 30 Family Christmas Tradition Ideas you can do at home with kids in 2021!
 Download the Christmas Cheer Calendar which includes one Christmas activity a day!

 This post contains affiliate links.
 That means that if you click through and make purchases, I may earn a commission.
 For more information, feel free to see disclosure.